-The targeting domain and payload for Medicenna's lead candidate, MDNA55, was developed in the laboratories of Dr. Ira Pastan at the National Cancer Institute ("NCI") and Dr. Raj Puri at Center for Biologics Evaluation and Research ("CBER"), at the FDA.
-The Targeting Domain was engineered to improve the binding affinity of IL-4 to the IL4R and thereby increase potency of MDNA55.
-The Payload Domain of MDNA55 was engineered in order to remove off-target binding components further improving safety.
+The targeting domain and payload for Medicenna's lead candidate, MDNA55, were developed in the laboratories of Dr. Ira Pastan at the National Cancer Institute ("NCI") and Dr. Raj Puri at Center for Biologics Evaluation and Research, at the FDA.
+The targeting domain (IL4) was engineered to improve the binding affinity of IL-4 to the IL4R and thereby increase potency of MDNA55.
+The payload domain (pseudomonas toxin) of MDNA55 was engineered in order to remove off-target binding components further improving safety.
 Preclinical and clinical development of MDNA55 for the treatment of brain as well as other non-brain tumors is described in over 50 publications.

-In March 2013, Medicenna acquired all clinical, regulatory and material assets for MDNA55, from Sophiris (formerly Protox Therapeutics, Inc.).
-The acquisition was comprised of two Investigational New Drug Applications ("IND"), with the FDA, Fast Track Designation from the FDA, Orphan Drug Designations from FDA and EMA, clinical data from 72 patients enrolled in three different brain cancer studies, clinical data from 14 patients enrolled in a Phase 1 solid tumor study and all cell banks and reference material required to manufacture MDNA55.
-Subsequent to the purchase agreement with Sophiris, Medicenna and the NIH, entered into the NIH License Agreements covering composition, methods of use, combination therapy and delivery of MDNA55.
+In March 2013, Medicenna acquired all clinical, regulatory and material assets for MDNA55, from Sophiris Bio Inc. (formerly Protox Therapeutics, Inc.) ("Sophiris").
+The acquisition was comprised of two Investigational New Drug Applications ("IND") with the FDA, Fast Track Designation from the FDA, Orphan Drug Designations from FDA and EMA, clinical data from 72 patients enrolled in three different brain cancer studies, clinical data from 14 patients enrolled in a Phase 1 solid tumor study and all cell banks and reference material required to manufacture MDNA55.
+Subsequent to the purchase agreement with Sophiris, Medicenna and the National Institutes of Health ("NIH") entered into license agreements (the "NIH License Agreements") covering composition, methods of use, combination therapy and delivery of MDNA55.
 A summary of the clinical trials related to the treatment of high grade gliomas is provided below.

-Three clinical trials were previously conducted with MDNA55 in 72 patients with recurrent high grade glioma (66 rGBM and 6 recurrent Anaplastic Astrocytoma patients).
+Three clinical trials were previously conducted with MDNA55 in 72 patients with recurrent high grade glioma (66 rGBM and 6 recurrent anaplastic astrocytoma ("rAA") patients).
 In a majority of the patients, MDNA55 was delivered only once by intratumoral infusion using CED via ventricular catheters.

 A Phase 1 single centre investigator initiated study (United States) was conducted in a single United States site enrolling nine subjects with rGBM.
-Doses evaluated ranged from 0.2 - $6.0~\mu g/mL$ (total dose $6-720~\mu g$ ).
-One subject remained disease free at >18 months after the procedure; 6/8 subjects had partial to extensive tumor necrosis confirmed by pathology.
+Doses evaluated ranged from 0.2 to 6.0 μ g/mL (total dose 6 to 720 μ g).
+One subject remained disease free at >18 months after the procedure; 6 out of 8 subjects had partial to extensive tumor necrosis confirmed by pathology.
 Most subjects had transient increased intracranial pressure treated readily with craniotomy.

-A Phase 1 sponsor initiated multi-centre study (Germany and United States) was carried out in 31 subjects of whom 25 subjects had rGBM and six subjects had recurrent anaplastic astrocytoma ("rAA").
+A Phase 1 sponsor initiated multi-centre study (Germany and United States) was carried out in 31 subjects of whom 25 subjects had rGBM and six subjects had rAA.
 Treatment with MDNA55 using intratumoral CED infusion was dose escalated from 240 to 900 μg.
 In approximately 40% of the subjects, anti-MDNA55 antibodies were observed.
 Systemic toxicity was not observed.
-Although not designed to measure efficacy, results showed MDNA55 administration was followed by rapid tumor necrosis with an objective response rate, ORR (i.e. ≥50% decrease in tumor size) of 56%.
+Although not designed to measure efficacy, results showed MDNA55 administration was followed by rapid tumor necrosis with an ORR (i.e. ≥50% decrease in tumor size) of 56%.
 These data compare favorably with an ORR of 5% with current therapies and ORR of 28% achieved by Avastin®.
-These results, including a Complete Response Rate (100% decrease in tumor size) of 20% following a single treatment with MDNA55 are encouraging given that nearly half of the subjects enrolled in the trial had multiple relapses and had poor prognosis due to late stage of the disease.
+These results, including a complete response rate (100% decrease in tumor size) of 20% following a single treatment with MDNA55 were encouraging given that nearly half of the subjects enrolled in the trial had multiple relapses and had poor prognosis due to late stage of the disease.
 Furthermore, catheter placement and CED of MDNA55 were not optimized at that time.